pavel-zeman/uubookkit-ext/README.md

 - *Ctrl+S* saves the data in edit mode and ends the edit mode.
 - *Ctrl+Q* or *Alt+N* or *Alt+Shift+N* (depending on browser) focuses the quick search field at the top of the page.
 - *F4* refreshes just current page content (not the whole web page).
+- *Ctrl* activates pop-up allowing to copy links to each page in the left pane.

 ## Installation
 1. Add https://tampermonkey.net/ into your browser (supported for Chrome, Firefox, Edge, Safari, tested for Chrome, Firefox).